janosmiko/janosmiko.github.io/content/authors/janos-miko/_index.md

 ### Some Personal Stuff

 - I prefer Everything as Code methodology.
-- I manage my work and my life using GTD.
+- I manage my work and my life using GTD and OKR.
 - I am a perfectionist.
 - I meditate daily.
+- I am a proud dad of 2 dachshunds.